As strike continues, working actors describe a job far removed from the glamour of Hollywood

 For guest-starring in an episode of hit Netflix series "Orange Is the New Black," Acevedo was paid a one-time fee and also earned residuals for overseas streams of the episode.
 But the residual payments were paltry.

 "The most recent check I got was for foreign territories in Europe.
 It had all these different territories — the UK, Italy — it equalled up to, like, $5.
-What am I supposed to do with that?"
-Acevedo said.
+What am I supposed to do with that?" said Acevedo, a SAG-AFTRA member since 2007.

 As his fellow actors head into the second week of the strike, his biggest demand is for the studios to openly disclose their viewership data so performers can better gauge how fairly they're being paid.